zeroibc/my-mac-os/README.md

 ### 5. [iTerm](https://www.iterm2.com/)
 - I [moved completely to using the command line](https://wiki.nikitavoloboev.xyz/macOS/apps/iterm.html) for all my development needs, this is probably the best terminal emulator out there that exists, have it assigned to [w + j](https://wiki.nikitavoloboev.xyz/macOS/apps/karabiner/karabiner.html) and can open it on demand at any time that I want.
-- [Here](https://gist.github.com/nikitavoloboev/3fbe13ce427132d0297f411b62f49034) are all the [homebrew](http://brew.sh/index.html) packages I like and use.
+- [Here](https://gist.github.com/nikitavoloboev/3fbe13ce427132d0297f411b62f49034) are all the [Homebrew](http://brew.sh/index.html) packages I like and use.
 - I also love using [this workflow](https://github.com/isometry/alfred-tty) to quickly switch between iTerm tabs.
 <img src="http://i.imgur.com/RNLb5wj.png" width="500" alt="img">

 ### 6. [2Do](http://www.2doapp.com/mac)
-- I love GTD methodology, this application is phenomenal with [helping me organise my tasks and things I want to do and achieve](https://wiki.nikitavoloboev.xyz/macOS/apps/2do.html).
+- I love GTD methodology, this application is phenomenal with helping me [organise my tasks and things I want to do and achieve](https://wiki.nikitavoloboev.xyz/macOS/apps/2do.html).
 <img src="https://i.imgur.com/0BQF2a1.png" width="150">

 - And it has global quick add with a hotkey.